ecodes-w/dictionary-in-python/README.md

 # Lab Instructions: Mapping key-values to Dictionary data structures

-So far you have learned that Python has different techniques to modify a given iterator sequence such as list or dictionary using comprehensions,
-map() function and so on.
-Now you will be utilising what you have learned.
-Let’s say you have a list of employee data for the Little Lemon company.
-You want to create login accounts for the employees and you will create usernames for these employees in the first example.

-You also want to update the roster for these employees on the calendar and want easy access to their initials and employee IDs, as they are all unique.
-To get that, in the second example, you will create a dictionary with the required information.
-<br><br>

-> ### **Tips: Before you Begin**
-> #### **To view your code and instructions side-by-side**, select the following in your VSCode toolbar:
-> - View -> Editor Layout -> Two Columns
-> - To view this file in Preview mode, right click on this README.md file and `Open Preview`
-> - Select your code file in the code tree, which will open it up in a new VSCode tab.
-> - Drag your assessment code files over to the second column.
-> - Great work!
-You can now see instructions and code at the same time.
-> - Questions about using VSCode?
-Please see our support resources [here](https://www.coursera.org/learn/programming-in-python/supplement/2IEyt/visual-studio-code-on-coursera).
 > #### **To run your Python code**
 > - Select your Python file in the Visual Studio Code file tree
 > - You can right click the file and select "Run Python File in Terminal"